 ISEP PROGRAM AT UNIVERSIDAD NACIONAL (UNA)

-As an ISEP participant, you are required to register at your host university for a full academic course load, which is comprised of five courses (15 credit hours) at UNA, and to follow their regulations for regular students.
 Be sure to arrive with a list of back up courses in case your first selections are not available.
-During Orientation week, the ISEP Resident Director, along with the academic assistant from UNA’s Programa Intercambio Estudiantil (PIE), will help you find alternate courses in case your first choices are not available.
+During Orientation week, the ISEP Resident Director will help you find alternate courses in case your first choices are not available.

 Note: The Escuela de Literatura may limit enrollment in literature courses to those students who have a very good command of the language and high grades in previous Spanish courses.
 The language placement test that is taken during orientation is factored into the decision to allow students to enroll in literature courses

 General Course Organization at UNA:

 - Classes may meet in one solid block of time once a week as opposed to one hour three times a week.

 - In some social and biological programs students have to do fieldwork outside of class, either by themselves or with the professors on fieldtrips.
 This fieldwork requires extra work in preparing the instruments to collect the information and in writing reports afterwards.
 Nevertheless, the possibility of visiting distant places and geting to know more of the biological and social biodiversity of the country is a unique experience that, according to many past students, well compensates for the extra work.

 - At UNA, in most cases, students study in groups.
 They share the load and see themselves as competing against the system, not against each other.
 They may not attend class frequently, asking their friends to take notes instead.

 - Texts are very expensive, so most classes do not use them.
 Instead, many classes use photocopy readings.